groupdocs-viewer/GroupDocs.Viewer-Products/english/viewer/java/_index.md

           ```
       # more_feature_loop
       - title: "Perform Transformations While Rendering Documents"
-        content: "GroupDocs.Viewer for Java API offers you various transformation options to be applied on ‎the rendered document for a more customized view and display.
-You can rotate pages by ‎providing the angle.
+        content: "GroupDocs.Viewer for Java API offers you various transformation options to be applied on the rendered document for a more customized view and display.
+You can rotate pages by providing the angle.
 You can the order of the rendered pages.
-Apply specific text as a watermark to ‎rendered pages or images.
-Through GroupDocs.Viewer for Java API, you also have the ability to ‎add custom fonts to the document being rendered."
+Apply specific text as a watermark to rendered pages or images.
+Through GroupDocs.Viewer for Java API, you also have the ability to add custom fonts to the document being rendered."

       # more_feature_loop
       - title: "Working with Email Attachments"
         content: "GroupDocs.Viewer for Java API lets you fetch specific or all attachments of an email.
-Once you get ‎the required email attachments, you can render these attached files to images or HTML.‎"
+Once you get the required email attachments, you can render these attached files to images or HTML."

 ############################# Support ############################
 support: